BioZFrog/12-hour-standard-Clock-App-in-Python/README.md

-Make sure you have installed DS_DIGITAL.TTS font
+Make sure you have installed DS_DIGITAL.TTS and H.jpg